One Year Gone: 1963 Chevrolet Corvair Monza Spyder Convertible – Sold?

 In the spring of 1962, Chevrolet committed itself to the sporty image they had created for the Corvair by introducing a convertible version, then offering a high-performance 150 hp turbocharged “Spyder” option for Monza coupes and convertibles, making the Corvair the second production automobile supplied with a turbocharger as a factory option, with the Oldsmobile F-85 Turbo Jetfire having been released earlier in 1962.
 Corvair station wagons were discontinued at that point in favor of the new Corvair Convertible and Chevy II (built at the same assembly plant).
 Optional equipment on all passenger cars (except wagons) included metallic brake linings and a heavy-duty suspension consisting of a front anti-roll bar, rear-axle limit straps, revised spring rates, and recalibrated shock absorbers.
 These provided a major handling improvement by reducing the potentially violent camber change of the rear wheels when making sharp turns at high speeds.
 The Turbocharged Spyder equipment group featured a multi-gauge instrument cluster which included a tachometer, cylinder head temperature, intake manifold pressure gauges, Spyder fender script, and Turbo logo deck emblems, in addition to the high-performance engine.

 We only have two questions bout this 1963 Chevrolet Monza Spyder convertible.
 First is the confirmation of whether this example is a survivor or has been restored.
-If the latter, then how extensive were the repairs needed to get the car to its current condition.
+If the latter, how extensive were the repairs needed to get the car to its current condition.
 The second is the mismatched license plates; the front appears to be a coveted California Black Plate while the rear is a current Michigan historical tag.
 It’s likely a Snowbird looking to sell their ride, but it does help to know these things before handing over the cash.

 Here’s the seller’s description: